-- Determine the format of your session.
-We strongly encourage interactive formats.
-Think beyond the traditional lecture format and intersperse questions and answers or small group work throughout your session.
+- Think beyond the traditional lecture format and intersperse question and answer periods, stories polls and videos throughout your session.

 - Indicate which of Land Trust Standards and Practices your session will cover, if applicable.
 See Standards and Practices for more information on the practices.

 - Select your co-presenter(s), if applicable.
 We recommend no more than 3 presenters total for a 90-minute session.

 - Identify three learning objectives that list the skills or knowledge that participants will take away from the session.
 They should clearly articulate what participants will be able to do after attending the session and should NOT simply repeat the information in the session description.

 - Provide an accurate description and an engaging, concise title.

 Title: Savvy Risk Taking and Prevention

 By the end of the session, participants should be able to:

 - Explain the type of risks affecting land trusts.